-christian ministry degree at Anderson University Indiana
+Business student at Anderson University

 High school juniors or seniors must meet the following requirements: